CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 The instructions below have been prepared for and tested on Manjaro 21.2.3.
 You might need to do small adjustments for Arch and/or other Arch-based distributions.

 ### Dependencies
-We need LibreOffice core, POCO library and several other libraries and tools to build `CODE`.
+We need Collabora Office core, POCO library and several other libraries and tools to build `CODE`.

 Open a terminal and follow the steps below:
 ```bash
 sudo pacman -Syu libcap libcap-ng lib32-libcap libpng poco cppunit nodejs npm chromium python-lxml python-polib
 ```

-### LibreOffice
+### Collabora Office Core
 {{% common-build-commands section="code-needs-lo-wget" lotar="core-co-25.04-assets.tar.gz" %}}

 ### Building CODE